statmike/vertex-ai-mlops/03 - BigQuery ML (BQML)/BQML Remote Model Tutorial.md

 #### Step 3: Get Predictions with BigQuery ML.PREDICT

 Get predictions from the remote model within BigQuery using the `ML.PREDICT` function.
-This sened records from the query statment to the remote model for serving prediction back to BigQuery as a single function call.
+This sends records from the query statment to the remote model for serving prediction back to BigQuery as a single function call.

 ```python
 query = f"""